How we gather evidence in our regulatory and disciplinary investigations

 - We may have to prove serious allegations before the independent Solicitors Disciplinary Tribunal (SDT).

 This guidance is focussed on the evidence we need to decide whether to take regulatory action following reported concerns about an individual or firm we regulate.
+The SRA Regulatory and Disciplinary Rules set out how we investigate allegations of breaches of our Standards and Regulations and other legal requirements.
+When we investigate, we have a number of investigatory powers and these are set out here.

 Powers to investigate